jg210/react-game/README.md

 ## Development Build Instructions

-Install nodenv and node-build (or use any other way to put correct version of node on PATH):
+Install nodenv and node-build into ~/.nodenv (or use any other way to put correct version of node on PATH):

 * https://github.com/nodenv/nodenv#installation